Consider the book you want to write.

 A Flash Book might be 35-170 pages.
 Or it might be printed in small and spacious form so that the total number of pages increase but not the number of words.

-In the meantime, let’s get back to talking about the benefits of flash books.
 You experience project completion sooner.
 You still must hone your stuff from ideation to publication.
 You get to test content and value sooner.
 You serve and send out your message, medicine, and story sooner.

 All without compromising quality and substance.